xvik/gradle-use-python-plugin/src/doc/docs/guide/configuration.md

    pythonPath
    // python binary name (python or python3 by default) pythonBinary
+   // search python in system PATH and fail build if not found (incorrect PATH reveal) validateSystemBinary = true
    // additional environment variables, visible for all python commands environment = [:]